ayaan-27/MLOps_Platform_Component/README.md

 ## Configuration

 The `backend/confs/config.ini` file controls database connections, S3 bucket settings, MLflow tracking URI, and model artifact paths.
 The `backend/confs/config.py` module reads and exposes these values to the rest of the application.

----

-## License

-This project is proprietary.
-Please refer to your organization's licensing agreement.